All Episodes

 I mean, the reality is that it doesn't stop the Democrats.

-I mean, we that you're gonna see ads of Bernie Sanders saying she's not qualified to be the president of the United States.
+I mean, you're going to see ads of Bernie Sanders saying she's not qualified to be the president of the United States.

-And you're gonna see campaign ads of sixteen other Republicans criticizing Donald Trump.
+And you're going to see campaign ads of 16 other Republicans criticizing Donald Trump.

 That is the nature of campaigns.

-As a matter of fact, I think one of the least effective ads that candidates use is when they have opponents in a primary, and then they use the words against the eventual winner of that primary in the general election, or the their opponents use it.
+As a matter of fact, I think one of the least effective ads that candidates use is when they have opponents in a primary and then they use the words against the eventual winner of that primary in the general election or their opponents use it.

-So I think that on for the fact that I think that that Trump knew he wasn't going to endorse him.
+So I think that the fact that I think that Trump knew he wasn't going to endorse him.

 They had the speech.